Linda Good: Solo artist

-In June 2009 Good released her first solo album, Love is a Curious Thing on Whirl-i-gig Records.
+In June 2009 Good released her first solo album, Love is a Curious Thing on Whirligig Records.
 She played many of the instruments on the album (piano, keyboards, guitar, bass, and percussion) and produced and recorded most of the album in her home studio.
 The single "Love Is..." was featured on the TV Show (the new) 90210 (TV Series).
 The album also features a duet with Chris Trapper of The Push Stars on the song "Bullseye."

 In June 2008, the advance EP A Dog Is a Dog featuring "Love Is..." reached top 5 requested albums on Los Angeles radio station KCRW.

 Music producer and songwriter

 Good frequently collaborates with other artists and formed the folk-tronica duo The Plush Interiors with James Combs.
 They did a video of "Lately I Wonder" directed by Michael Klima, which won several awards.
 Their music has been heard on many TV shows including HBO's Entourage, Gossip Girl, Curl Girls, and in the award-winning documentary American Teen.
-Good recently collaborated with singer-songwriter Cindy Alexander on co-writing songs for her upcoming album.
+Good also collaborated with singer-songwriter Cindy Alexander on co-writing the song "Lightning" from the album, While the Angels Sigh on Blue Elan Records.

 As a music producer, Good has produced other artists including the punk-folk debut "Girls Cry Wine" of LA-based songwriter Cailyx.
 She produced the debut album All Night Through for the Americana duo, The Shaker Sisters (Robyn Monks and Jen Zias), as well as co-wrote several songs on the record.
 The title track "All Night Through" was heard on Season 2's opening episode of HBO's hit show True Blood.

 Good was featured on the compilation album "Sony/ATV Classic Covers Project, Vol.1" where she sang and produced a trip-hop version of Willie Nelson's "Blue Eyes Crying in the Rain".

 She has also performed with Stew of The Negro Problem, Willie Wisely, and lent her vocal tracks on "Drifting", a duet with Chris Trapper on The Push Stars' record, Paint the Town (33rd St. Records).

 On VH1 Divas Duets: An Honors Concert For The VH1 Save The Music Foundation aired live from the MGM Grand Las Vegas on May 22, 2003, Good sang backup vocals and played B3 Organ as part of the band for Pat Benatar, who appeared as a special guest at the sixth annual VH1 Divas concert, VH1 Divas Duets, performing "Heartbreaker" with Neil Giraldo and headliner Lisa Marie Presley.